section-engineering-education/engineering-education/content/articles/how-to-develop-an-api-architecture/index.md

 ### Concept of APIs
 API is a short form for Application Programming Interface.
 It is an entry framework that allows the developers to communicate with a given application.
 It is evident that in this era, applications, whether mobile or web, can never be standalone and often need to interact and respond to each other.

-Below are the reasons that make the use of APIs important for organizations:
+The following points explain why the use of APIs is important for organizations:
 - API allows access to application's data and logic that can be used for monetization purposes.
 - The API uses the functionality of the application.
 - Allows microservices interactions.
 - It connects different ecosystems such as B2B and C2B.
 - It offers powerful integrations.
-- It enhanced the development of new features in business.
+- It enhances the development of new features in business.
 - It opens up new opportunities for growth and innovations.

 ### Understanding API architecture